 Stop Selling Appointments

 Single sessions cap your income and train clients to treat skincare as optional.
-Programs create commitment, results, and predictable revenue.
+Treatment Plans create commitment, results, and predictable revenue.

 The appointment trap